JPSchloss/HireMeApp_Template/README.md

 # Experience Chatbot & Role Similarity Tool Template

+You can see the tool in action here: [https://jpschloss-experience-chatbot.streamlit.app](https://jpschloss-experience-chatbot.streamlit.app)

 ### How To Build Your Own

 1. Load your resume into the file where this is kept as a PDF file.